lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 MAF = minor allele frequency

-flagged_snps_summary.tsv --a tab delimitted file displaying each flagged snp, bin and the reasoning underlying the flag
+flagged_snps_summary.tsv   A tab delimitted file displaying each flagged snp, bin and the reasoning underlying the flag

 ##########################################